Our Plants

 (liveforever)

-The beautiful Dudleya ‘Frank Reinelt’ will form dense mounds 6 - 8 inches tall with silvery finger-like leaves.
-Slender stalks appear in late spring and display flowers of soft yellow.
-They make handsome specimens in a rock garden or perform as a striking groundcover in mass plantings mixed with other coastal bluff plants like red buckwheat, seaside daisy, and sea thrift.
-Avoid over-watering and control snails.
-Full sun to light shade with good drainage.
+The beautiful and rarely offered Dudleya will form dense mounds 6" - 8" tall with silvery, finger-like leaves, sometimes developing a purple-red blush.
+Slender stalks appear in late spring and display star-like flowers of soft yellow up to a foot above the foliage.
+They make handsome specimens in a rock garden or perform as a striking groundcover up to 2' wide mixed with other coastal bluff plants like red buckwheat, seaside daisy, and sea thrift.
+Great in a container or planted under manzanitas amongst rocks.
+Needs good drainage and little water once established.
+Full sun near the coast, but light shade inland.

 More information »